2022 Long Distance Training (LDT) Rides Information

 - COMMUNICATE!
 Signal hazards to other riders verbally or with hand signals.

-- Make sure riders are aware of your presence.
+- When drafting make sure riders are aware of your presence.

 - Wear bright colors to increase visibility.